Pastry fork

-A pastry fork, pie fork or cake fork is a fork designed for eating pastries and other desserts from a plate.
+A pastry fork, dessert fork, pie fork or cake fork is a fork designed for eating pastries and other desserts from a plate.
 The fork has three or four tines.
-The three-tine fork has a larger, flattened and beveled tine on the side while the four-tine fork has the first and second tine connected or bridged together and beveled.
+The three-tine fork has a larger, flattened and beveled tine on the side while the four-tine fork had tines connected together with the bars ("barred") and beveled.
+The barred designs are mostly dated pre-1920.

 Pastry forks range in size from 4 in (in English pastry fork sets) to 7+1/2 in as serving pieces in silverware (sterling and silver plate) place settings.
 In many fine place settings, the pastry fork and pie fork may be two separate forks as well.